Universal Fingerprinting: Capacity and Random-Coding Exponents: Abstract

 In the fingerprinting problem, the conditional type $p_{\by|\bx_{\calK}} \in \scrP_{Y|X_{\calK}}^{[N]}$ is a random variable whose conditional distribution given $\bx_{\calK}$ depends on the collusion channel $p_{\bY|\bX_{\calK}}$.
 Our fidelity constraint on the coalition is of the general form

 where for each $p_{\bx_{\calK}}$, $\scrW_K(p_{\bx_{\calK}})$ is a {\bf convex, permutation-invariant} subset of $\scrP_{Y|X_{\calK}}$.
 That is, the empirical conditional p.m.f. of the pirated copy given the marked copies is restricted.
-The choice of the feasible set $\scrW_K$ depends on the application, as elaborated below.
+The choice of the feasible set $\scrW_K(p_{\bx_{\calK}})$ depends on the application, as elaborated below.
 The explicit dependency of $\scrW_K$ on $p_{\bx_{\calK}}$ will sometimes be omitted to simplify notation.
 Note that assuming $\scrW_K$ is permutation-invariant does not imply that $p_{\by|\bx_{\calK}}$ actually selected by the coalition is permutation-invariant.
+Finally, it is assumed that the set-valued mapping $\scrW_K(p)$ is defined for $p \in \scrP_{X^K}$ and is uniformly continuous in the variational distance, in the sense that for every $\epsilon > 0$, there exists $\delta > 0$ such that

 The model (\ref{eq:WK}) can be used to impose hard distortion constraints on the coalition or to enforce the Boneh-Shaw marking assumption when $\calX = \calY$.

 \begin{enumerate}

 \item {\bf Distortion Constraints.} Consider the following variation on the constraints used in \cite{Moulin03,Somekh05,Somekh07}.
 Define a {\em permutation-invariant} estimator $f~:\calX^K \to \calS$ which produces an estimate $\hat{S}=f(X_{\calK})$ of the host signal sample based on the corresponding marked samples. \footnote{ A permutation-invariant estimator depends on the samples $\{X_k ,\,k\in\calK\}$ only via their empirical distribution on $\calX$.} The estimator could be, e.g., a maximum-likelihood estimator.
 Then